Key Breed Facts

 The average life expectancy of an Australian Terrier is between 12 to 14 years when properly cared for and fed an appropriate good quality diet to suit their ages.

-However, like so many other pure breeds, Aussies are known to suffer from a few health issues that are worth noting if you are going to share your home with one of these little terriers.
+However, like other pure breeds, Aussies can be prone to suffer from a few health issues that are worth noting if you are going to share your home with one of these little terriers.
 The conditions the breed are known to suffer from include the following:

 As with any other breed, Australian Terriers need to be groomed on a regular basis to make sure their coats and skin are kept in tip-top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, they need to be fed good quality food that meets all their nutritional needs throughout their lives.

 Aussies need to be groomed regularly to avoid any tangles and knots developing in their coats.
 Daily brushing also keeps their skin in good condition which is important because they are known to suffer from certain skin allergies.
-It also pays to take these little dogs to be professionally groomed at least 3 to 4 times a year which makes it easier to keep their coats tidy in between their visits to a grooming parlour.
+Unlike other terriers, an Aussie does not need to be regularly stripped by a professional groomer.

-Aussies only need to be bathed a few times a year unless otherwise necessary.
+Aussies only need to be bathed when necessary.
 Over bathing a dog can result in upsetting the natural pH balance of their skin and it's important to always use a dog-specific shampoo for the same reason.

 Puppies need to be introduced to grooming tools from a young age and they also need to be taught that having their paws touched in a nice experience.
 Puppies and young dogs soon come to look forward to the one-to-one they get when they are being brushed which means that grooming them is never a drama.